To access this brief on your smartphone, scan the QR code at the end of the brief.

 Mrs. Powel of Philadelphia reportedly asked the above question to Benjamin Franklin, who had taken part in the secret deliberations of the Constitutional Convention of 1787.
 His response underscores the responsibility that citizens have in maintaining this experiment known as The United States of America, the success of which rests upon civic engagement.

-Unfortunately, rates of civic engagement have been fading for decades, and as the report cited above demonstrates, millennials are much less engaged than earlier generations were.
-This Wallethub study explores evidence of a growing lack of political engagement among all Americans.
+Unfortunately, rates of civic engagement have been fading for decades; this Wallethub study explores evidence of a growing lack of political engagement among all Americans.
 Why has this once-cherished American value declined in the last fifty-odd years, and what can we do to reinvigorate it?
 Why is civic engagement so important?

 What is Civic Engagement?

 How engaged are you in your community?
 Perhaps you serve on the school board or the PTA or you’re a member of a local charity.
 Perhaps you read your local paper or quarterly newsletters from your municipality and vote at election time.
 Or perhaps not.
 Between work, family, and other commitments, it can be hard to find time to pay attention and get involved, but civic engagement is an essential part of exercising your voice in our society.

 But what does civic engagement mean?

 Thomas Ehrlich, author of Civic Responsibility and Higher Education, offers the following definition:

 “Civic engagement means working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes….